 In 1974, Powell left the Conservative party for its decision to take the UK into the EEC.
 Powell became one of the leading anti-Europeans from the Conservative side.
 Up until then most opposition to the EEC had come from the left of the Labour party worried about the free market bias of the EEC.

-To many people’s surprise Powell returned to Parliament as a Ulster Unionist candidate in 1974.
+To many people’s surprise, Powell returned to Parliament as an Ulster Unionist candidate in 1974.
 He was committed to the idea of Ulster remaining part of the UK, though he didn’t join the Orange order and often criticised the more extreme version of Ulster unionism presented by Ian Paisley.
 As an Ulster Unionist, Powell continued in his criticism of American foreign policy.
-In 1984, he claimed the CIA had ordered the murder of Earl Mountbatten of Burma. to stop Neave’s policy of integration for Northern Ireland.
+In 1984, he claimed the CIA had ordered the murder of Earl Mountbatten of Burma to stop Neave’s policy of integration for Northern Ireland.

 Powell lost his seat in 1987, but, didn’t accept a peerage in the House of Lords because he had opposed the Life Peerages Act in 1958.